beaverbuilder/documentation/docs/beaver-builder/about-this-release.md

 The **Alignment** setting on the **Style** tab, which horizontally aligns the entire icon group within its column, now has a [Responsive Settings icon](/beaver-builder/layouts/responsive-design/responsive-settings-icon.md) to set different alignments at large, medium, and small devices.

-For details, see the [Icon and Icon Group modules article](/beaver-builder/layouts/modules/icon-and-icon-group.md).

 #### Text labels reverted

 The ability to add text labels to individual icons in the Icon Group module has been reverted.
 As in Beaver Builder 2.4, the Icon Group module contains a group of icons, no text.